aptos-labs/developer-docs/apps/docusaurus/docs/concepts/blockchain.md

 />
 </div>

-Mempool is a shared buffer that holds the transactions that are “waiting” to be executed.
+Mempool is a shared buffer that holds the transactions that are "waiting" to be executed.
 When a new transaction is added to the mempool, the mempool shares this transaction with other validator nodes in the system.
-To reduce network consumption in the “shared mempool,” each validator is responsible for delivering its own transactions to other validators.
+To reduce network consumption in the "shared mempool," each validator is responsible for delivering its own transactions to other validators.
 When a validator receives a transaction from the mempool of another validator, the transaction is added to the mempool of the recipient validator.

 ### 1. REST Service → Mempool